e-sites/PAPI/README.md

 <p>A lightweight jQuery plugin that makes working with the <a href="http://www.postcodeapi.nu/" target="_blank">Postcode API</a> easy as pie.</p>
 </blockquote>

-More info, docmentation and examples @ http://boye.e-sites.nl/papi/
+More info, documentation and examples @ http://github.e-sites.nl/papi/

 ##The Postcode API
 The Postcode API is developed by <a href="http://www.freshheads.com/" target="_blank">Freshheads</a>.
 Check out the docs: <a href="http://api.postcodeapi.nu/docs/" target="_blank">http://api.postcodeapi.nu/docs/</a>